The Uncomfortable Truth About Campus Rape Policy

 This is the first story in a three-part series examining how the rules governing sexual-assault adjudication have changed in recent years, and why some of those changes are problematic.
+Read the second installment here.

 Kwadwo “Kojo” Bonsu, 23, was on track to graduate in the spring of 2016 with a degree in chemical engineering from the University of Massachusetts at Amherst.
 Bonsu, who was born in Maryland, is the son of Ghanaian immigrants.
 He chose UMass because it gave him the opportunity to pursue his two passions, science and music.
 He told me he hoped to get a doctorate in polymer science or chemical engineering.
 At UMass he was a member of the National Society of Black Engineers.
 He also joined a fraternity (he was the only black member), played guitar in a campus jazz band, and tutored jazz guitarists at a local high school.